RealTimeChris/simdjson/doc/basics.md

   > double y = doc["y"]; // The cursor is now after the 2 (at })
   > double x = doc["x"]; // Success: [] loops back around to find "x"
   > ```
-* **Output to strings:** Given a document, a value, an array or an object in a JSON document, you can output a JSON string version suitable to be parsed again as JSON content: `simdjson::to_json_string(element)`.
+* **Output to strings:** Given a document, a value, an array or an object in a JSON document, you can output a JSON string version suitable to be parsed again as JSON content: `simdjson2::to_json_string(element)`.
 A call to `to_json_string` consumes fully the element: if you apply it on a document, the JSON pointer is advanced to the end of the document.
-The `simdjson::to_json_string` does not allocate memory.
+The `simdjson2::to_json_string` does not allocate memory.
 The `to_json_string` function should not be confused with retrieving the value of a string instance which are escaped and represented using a lightweight `std::string_view` instance pointing at an internal string buffer inside the parser instance.
 To illustrate, the first of the following two code segments will print the unescaped string `"test"` complete with the quote whereas the second one will print the escaped content of the string (without the quotes).
   > ```C++
   > // serialize a JSON to an escaped std::string instance so that it can be parsed again as JSON
   > auto silly_json = R"( { "test": "result"  }  )"_padded;
   > ondemand::document doc = parser.iterate(silly_json);
-  > std::cout << simdjson::to_json_string(doc["test"]) << std::endl; // Requires simdjson 1.0 or better
+  > std::cout << simdjson2::to_json_string(doc["test"]) << std::endl; // Requires simdjson2 1.0 or better
   >````
   > ```C++
   > // retrieves an unescaped string value as a string_view instance